-Nagad to give BMW cars to all cricketers if Bangladesh wins world cup 2023
+Nagad to give BMW cars to all cricketers if Bangladesh wins World Cup 2023

-If Bangladesh wins the ICC Men's Cricket World Cup 2023, popular mobile financial service provider Nagad, which created a stir by giving away a BMW car in a payment campaign, will give 15 BMW cars as gifts to each player in the team.
+If Bangladesh wins the ICC Men's Cricket World Cup 2023, popular mobile financial service provider Nagad will give 15 BMW cars as gifts to each cricketer in the team.

-Tanvir A Mishuk, founder and managing director of Nagad Ltd, made the announcement and expressed the belief that winning the World Cup would be a significant achievement for Bangladesh cricket, reads a press statement on Friday (6 October).
+Tanvir A Mishuk, founder and managing director of Nagad Ltd, made this announcement and expressed the belief that winning the World Cup would be a significant achievement for Bangladesh cricket, reads a press release.

 "To celebrate such a special achievement, we will gift a BMW to each player of the 15-member team," he said.

+The video went on air on Tuesday (3 October) as the Cricket World Cup was just around the corner.

+There has been a lot of discussion going on online and offline about this content.

-Through this content, Shakib and Tamim call for raising voice for Bangladesh again with dreams and courage.
-At one point in the video, Sakib and Tamim reminisce their happy memories on and off the field.
-And at the end, both join hands and promise to make Bangladesh proud in the World Cup.
-They call on the whole country to rise up as one.
+Through this content, Shakib and Tamim call for raising the voice for Bangladesh again with dreams and courage.

+Nagad's Founder and Managing Director Tanvir A Mishuk said he always wanted to be with the national team representing the country.

 Talking about the idea behind bringing together Shakib and Tamim in the same frame after many years, Tanvir A Mishuk said, "The idea of uniting Shakib and Tamim stemmed from a dream fuelled by sheer determination.
 Throughout their careers, we have witnessed Shakib and Tamim's remarkable chemistry on the cricket field, which has led to many victories for Bangladesh.
 I envisioned the possibility of them sharing their camaraderie beyond the boundary, and the prospect was indeed exciting.
 This endeavour may be unprecedented, but it is worth exploring."